 Second degree murder can be committed either by an intentional killing without premeditation, or by acting in a way that isn’t designed to kill, but is reasonably certain to kill or seriously harm someone.
 Statutes throughout the country use colorful descriptions in the attempt to capture the second-degree-murder state of mind, such as “abandoned and malignant heart” and “depraved mind.”
 An infamous example of second degree murder is the San Francisco dog mauling case.
 A jury convicted Marjorie Knoller, owner of two Presa Canario dogs that killed Diane Whipple in an apartment building.
 Knoller was found to have acted with a “conscious disregard for human life” by taking insufficient precautions with animals she knew to be so large, powerful, and violent.

 In the Zimmerman trial, the jury was charged with determining whether the defendant acted with “a depraved mind without regard for human life”—whether he harbored “ill will, spite, or hatred.”
 If so, he had committed second degree murder.
 Ultimately, the jury determined that the prosecution hadn’t established that Zimmerman acted with this state of mind.

-Jurors also had the option of convicting Zimmerman of manslaughter with a firearm, which has a 30-year maximum prison term.
-Manslaughter has two branches, each of which requires a finding that the defendant killed the victim without justification.
+Jurors also had the option of convicting Zimmerman of manslaughter with a firearm, carrying a 30-year maximum prison term.
+Manslaughter has two fundamental branches, each of which requires a finding that the defendant killed the victim without justification.